bernhard-pfann/pca-yield-curve-analytics/README.md

   <img src="https://github.com/bernhard-pfann/pca-yield-curve-analytics/blob/main/05-images/10_nelson_siegel_forecast.png", width = "500">
 </p>

+### Conclusion
 None of the algorithms were significantly outperforming a naive forecast over a longer period of time.
+With a few exceptions, the short-term variations in yield curves are too stochastic and small, that any of the models could outperform.
+However, more research can be done by extending the predicition horizon, or implementing partial differencing in the time series models.